ojasdeshpnde/simpleAStarImplementationPathFinding/README.md

 I do not know if python has a nice way of using a Priority Queue, I do not quite know what a Priority Queue really is, but it just sounds like a sorted list for the most part so that is what I have been using and it seems to work just fine.

+In the distance function, there might seem to be a random factor of 10 which is multiplied by the euclideian distance.
+This factor is to prioritize searching in the direction of the end goal.
+The more you increase this scalar constant, the more it prioritizes the direction rather than the raw path length.
+If you make this constant 0, you will just get an undirected search which is the same as dijkstra's algorithm.
+For a randomly generated map like this one, it is probably better to have a large constant (10 works well enough).
+If you really want to see the difference, make that constant 0 or 1 and then compare it to when the constant in 10 or higher.
+There is a significant difference in the runtime.
+Now there are certain graphs where a low constant value is desired but that can be a future avenue to explore.